e-id/app/USING.md

 ## Result

-The result contains a JSON representations of keys and values obtained from the card.
+The result contains a JSON representation of keys and values obtained from the card.

 Each key is lowercased and the value is converted to string.